-Course objectives: To be able to sign, using appropriate features of the language - vocabulary, grammar, non-manual methods, and to be able to communicate basically with ASL users using different communication styles and dialects.
-In addition, students will be exposed to Deaf Culture as it exists not only in America but also throughout the world.
-This is a skill development class.
-A minimum of 6 hours of signing practice per week is highly recommended for you to gain fluency.
+Course objectives: To be able to sign, using appropriate features of the language - vocabulary, grammar) non-manual methods, and to be able to communicate basically with ASL users using different communication styles and dialects.

-Performance objectives: Students are expected to perform the following at the end of the course.
+Performance objectives: Students are expected to perform the following at the end of the course:

 - 1. Analyze signs with respect to ASL phonology and morphology. - 2.
-Fingerspell words and numbers with at least 85% accuracy. - 3.
-Communicate with a native speaker of ASL for 5 minutes using topics specified in the course outline. - 4.
+Fingerspell words and numbers with at least 90% accuracy. - 3.
+Communicate with a native speaker of ASL for 7 minutes using topics specified in the course outline. - 4.
 Demonstrate comprehension of a short story signed in ASL. - 5.
 Sign in ASL demonstrating control and understanding of ASL syntax and grammar. - 6.
-Communicate in ASL using vocabulary that includes such topics as family and friends, school personnel, classes and activities, sports and leisure activities, deaf arts and sports, and Gallaudet University. - 7.
+Communicate in ASL using vocabulary that includes such topics as daily routines and household activities, physical and personal descriptions of people, and ethnicity. - 7.
 Make presentations about aspects of Deaf culture and tradition that students have researched. - 8.
 Compare ASL, English and an international sign language. - 9.
 Describe Deaf Culture, as it exists in a variety of countries.